DuncanDoyle/gloo-demo-helm-charts/gp-portal-demo-devportal-ui/README.md

 ```

 ## Configuring the DevPortal UI
-You can use the following helm values to configure the DevPortal-UI```
+You can use the following helm values to configure the DevPortal-UI:

 * `portal_server.url`: Endpoint of the Gloo Platform Portal REST API.
 Defaults to `http://developer.example.com/v1`.
 * `oauth.client_id`: Client-ID of the OAuth client used for the Authorization Code Flow with PKCE.
 Defaults to `portal-client`.
 * `oauth.token_endpoint`: OAuth token endpoint on the IDP.
 Defaults to `http://keycloak.example.com/realms/master/protocol/openid-connect/token`.